 There will be no programming assignment for this week.

-Week 2, Mon Sep 12.
-[Sep 5 is Labor Day, no classes].
-Unsupervised semantic models, pre-LDA.
-Readings: (Review both, you have two weeks.)
+Week 2, Unsupervised semantic models with matrix factorization Readings: (Review both, you have two weeks.)

 - Brown et al., Class-Based n-gram Models of Natural Language.

 Week 3, Probabilistic admixtures, the Dirichlet Multinomial.
 Readings: (Select one for your review.)

 - Wallach, Mimno, McCallum, Rethinking LDA: Why Priors Matter.

 - [suggested] McCallum, Multi-label Text Classification with a Mixture Model Trained by EM.

 Week 4, Gibbs sampling, The topic model zoo, or, "Spot the Dirichlet Multinomials!"
 Warm-up: